AcademySoftwareFoundation/rez/wiki/pages/Package-Commands.md

         env.FOO_INCLUDE_PATH = "{root}/include"

-This boolean variable is *True* if a build is occurring (typically done via the *rez-build* tool), and *False* otherwise.
-Typically a package will use this variable to set environment variables that are only useful during a build - C++ header include paths are a good example.
+This boolean variable is *True* if a build is occurring (typically done via the *rez-build* tool), and *False* otherwise, however, the `commands` block is only executed when the package is brought into a resolved environment, so this is not used when the package itself is building.
+Typically a package will use this variable to set environment variables that are only useful during when other packages are being built - C++ header include paths are a good example.

 ### command
 *Function*